 When should you start applying for Medicare?

 You should start the application process for Medicare three months before your Medicare effective date.
-If you are starting at age 65, you should start the process three months before the month you turn 65.
+If you start at age 65, you should start the process three months before you turn 65.

 If you start late due to continuing employment coverage, you should apply three months before the employer coverage ends.

 Is it better to apply for Medicare online or in person?